WinnieChun1234/Accelerate-LLM-Inference/README.md

 ## Result & Finding
-This multi-threading version has significantly accelerated the inference of Large Language Model and the result is provided in the report.pdf for analysis.
+This multi-threading version has significantly accelerated the inference of Large Language Model and the result is analyzed in the report.pdf for analysis.